srihari-naidu/a01-psp0101-covid-2020/README.md

 # Clash of Vocabulary Intellects & Dummies (C.O.V.I.D)

 This is a game created for the PSP0101 Problem Solving and Program Design assignment for Trimester 1, 2020/2021.
-The game is a simple English quote puzzle game that can be played by two players.
+The game is a simple English quote puzzle game that can be played by 3 players.
 The objective of the game is to guess the hidden quote by guessing letters or buying vowels.
 The game does not have a time limit and will only end when a player correctly solves the puzzle.

 ## Installation